On a voyage of discovery in Bamberg's garden centre

 The building in which the brewery in Obere Königsstraße was founded 350 years ago dates back to the 14th century.
 One year after the Thirty Years' War, the brewer and brewer Hanß Lauer set up his Fässla brewery here, which means "little barrel".
 The Kalb family has been running the traditional brewery since 1986, now in its second generation.
 Seven widely appreciated beer specialities are brewed here with love and expertise in ultra-modern facilities.

 But Fässla not only stands for excellent beer quality, its hospitality is also famous.
-In the rustic restaurants, of which the Fässla brewery runs nine, tourists feel just as at home as the locals from Bamberg, who enjoy their beer or a meal here after work.
+In the rustic restaurants, of which the Fässla brewery operates nine, tourists feel just as at home as the locals from Bamberg, who enjoy their beer or a meal here after work.
 Franconian specialities such as Schäuferla and Bräten are popular and are prepared with much love.

 Obere Königsstraße 19-21